jroy22/Web-Design-challenge/README.md

 # Web-Design-challenge
-This is a challenge using Python-Pandas for Data Visualization and Analytics Bootcamp - University of Minnesota Twin Cities
+This is a challenge using HTML and CSS for Data Visualization and Analytics Bootcamp - University of Minnesota Twin Cities